You have a

 Essay Coaching · Sample Feedback

-This is what your coach's feedback looks like.
+This is what actually useful feedback looks like.

 Personal Statement — Draft 1